Biome Study Update — February 2020: Breast Duct Study Coming Soon

 Since breast cancer begins in the lining of the milk ducts, the first place to look for an infectious agent is in the ductal fluid.
 This fluid is collected easily, by massaging the breast and squeezing the nipple.
 For this study, we analyzed bacteria and viruses present in the ductal fluid collected from 48 women.

-Forty-eight women, half with and half without a history of breast cancer, were recruited for the study using DSLRF’s Army of Women®.
+Forty-eight women, half with and half without a history of breast cancer, were recruited for the study using DSLRF’s Love Research Army.

 To be included in the study, participants were required to be: